 We need to reduce carbon emissions.
 Fast.
 IPCC reporting from 2023 states that for a 'liveable future' we need to see global emissions peak by 2025.
 This is less than 800 days away!
 Samson continues to monitor and reduce its carbon emissions across our portfolio, and offset what remains.
-We set out below, Target's common services and what we can do together to reduce our carbon footprint:
+For our tenanted properties, we measure the carbon emissions over which we have operational control, i.e. the common utilities.
+We set out below the common services that may be applicable to your property and what we can do together to reduce our carbon footprint:

-Emissions Source What we're doing Common area electricity Electricity supplied to the common areas of the building are certified carbon net zero by Toitū.
+Emissions Source What we're doing Common area electricity For buildings where electricity is supplied to common areas, we purchase this from our supplier as certified carbon net zero.
 Notwithstanding the above, Samson is still committed to reducing electrical consumption.
-You can find further information on the steps we are taking to achieve this under the electricity and energy section.
-Tenant waste to landfill Separation at source is one of the most effective ways to reduce waste to landfill.
-We've provided seven different waste streams in Target, including Method Bins for your tenancy.
-Worm farms at Target help to reduce emissions from organic materials which would emit methane if they were disposed of in landfill.
+You can find further information on the steps to achieve this under the electricity and energy section.
+Tenant waste to landfill For buildings where we manage communal waste collections through a private contractor, the emissions from sending the waste to landfill are reported.
+Separation at source is one of the most effective ways to reduce waste to landfill, hence we aim to provide additional recycling and compostable waste streams where possible to reduce what is sent to landfill.
 Refrigerant Refrigerants can cause significant emissions when they leak into the atmosphere.
-We've been upgrading to more efficient refrigerants, with less global warming potential (GWP) in the units where appropriate.
+Regular servicing of your units is the most effective way to reduce the risk of leaks.